Over the next decade, billions of Internet of Things (IoT) devices will flood the market and change many aspects of our lives forever.

 These IoT devices are powered by wireless sensor technology, which enables us to create networks of interconnected objects that can exchange information independently.
 With wireless sensors, we can automate processes that would otherwise require human intervention.

 One of the sectors that is already being transformed by the IoT and wireless sensors is the brick-and-mortar retail space.
 Retailers can use wireless sensor networks to create better in-store experiences, enhance security, and improve operational efficiency in many ways.

 Already, there are many examples of how wireless sensors are being deployed in retail settings.
-Below are a few use cases that showcase the versatility of wireless sensor technology.
-I
+Below are a few Applications that showcase the versatility of wireless sensor technology.

 Improving the Onsite Experience

 There are a variety of ways retailers can use wireless sensors to improve experiences for both customers and employees.

 One particular class of sensor, the wireless pushbutton, has several potential applications inside retail locations.
 Wireless pushbuttons can be installed in bathrooms and configured to send messages to janitorial staff when pressed.
 With the simple click of a button, shoppers could alert when bathrooms need to be cleaned or equipment is out of order.

 Pushbuttons could also be installed throughout large merchandise areas so customers could notify sales representatives when aisles need to be reorganized.
 Large department stores, such as Macy’s or Nordstrom Rack, could use pushbuttons to help maintain large areas that are challenging to manage throughout the day.